-Transform the healthy superfood into delicious kale chips!
-All you need is a few simple ingredients and 10 minutes to have a crispy snack in your fingertips.
-This is a great healthy and delicious snack for kids and adults and everyone will be wanting more!
+Transform the healthy superfood into delicious crispy kale chips!
+All you need is a few simple ingredients and 10 minutes to learn how to make crispy kale chips and have a delicious snack in your fingertips.
+Perfect for kids and adults and everyone will be wanting more!

 I don’t know about you, but I happen to have the pickiest children on the planet.
-I keep hoping this will change, but so far no luck.
-I still have to be sneaky about feeding them vegetables which is ridiculous because they are nine and twelve years old, people.
+I’ve learned to be sneaky about feeding them vegetables which is ridiculous because they are nine and twelve years old, people.
 Smoothies and juicing are great options for this and I also love turning vegetables into a yummy, healthy snack.

-And KALE, right?!
 Kale is the healthiest of the healthy foods, so we’re going straight to the big guns here.
-I have been making kale chips for years, but I remember being skeptical the first time I made them.
-I didn’t believe I’d be able to create a crispy chip out of kale, but I did!
-It worked!
-And not only did it work, these babies are DELICIOUS.
-When I make a big batch, Dan and I will literally plow through them in minutes.
+I have been making crispy kale chips for years, but I remember being skeptical the first time I made them.
+If you’re like me and didn’t believe a chip could be made out of kale, that wasn’t limp and wet, then you’ll be pleased that we avoided that and this recipe was a success!

 Tear the leaves off of the ribs of a bunch of washed kale.
 Tear into medium pieces and pat leaves dry with paper towels.
 Preheat your oven to 375 degrees F and line a baking sheet with parchment paper or foil.